 '''

 [1] "exprSet"

-attr(,"package")
+attr(, "package")

 [1] "Biobase"

 slotNames(exSet)

+[1] "exprs"

 "se.exprs"

-[1] "exprs"

 "description" "annotation"

+"notes"

 [6] "reporterInfo" "phenoData"

-exSet$cov1

-NULL
+exSet$sex

+[1] Female Male

+Male

+Male

+Female Male

+Male

+Male

+Female Male

+[11] Male

+Female Male

+Male

+Female Female Female Male

+Male

+Female

+[21] Male

+Female Male

+Male

+Female Female

+Levels: Female Male

 exSet[1, ]

 Expression Set (exprSet) with

 1 genes

 26 samples

 phenoData object with 3 variables and 26 cases

 varLabels

 sex: Female/Male

 type: Case/Control

 score: Testing Score

 exSet[, 1]

 Expression Set (exprSet) with

 500 genes

 1 samples

 phenoData object with 3 variables and 1 cases

 varLabels

 sex: Female/Male

 type: Case/Control

 score: Testing Score

 '''

-You can extract the values in the slots using the @ operator, or in many cases accessor functions are available.
+You can extract the values in the slots using the @ operator, however, if accessor functions are available, it is better to use them instead of the @ operator.
 The names of the slots can be obtained using slotNames, as shown above.
 Extract the values for some of the named slots.

 - What happens when we subset exSet?
 What kind of an object do we get? - What happened to the phenotypic data?
-What happened to the expression data? - Subset exSet by selecting all elements for which cov1 has value 1.
+What happened to the expression data? - Subset exSet by selecting all female samples.